-- June 15 First draft of your essay must be submitted to your EMTIRE committee.
-Note this deadline applies to the report of the completed project, not your project proposal. - August 1 Final completed hard copy of the thesis with completed committee sign-off form to the Graduate Program Administrator.
+- June 15 First draft of your essay must be submitted to your ENTIRE committee.
+Note: this deadline applies to the report of the completed project, not your project proposal. - August 1 Final completed hard copy of the thesis (for MS programs) or ILE essay (for MPH program) with completed sign-off forms and any other required materials to the Graduate Program Administrator (for MS programs) or to the MPH Hub (for MPH program).